Doulas Seen As Key To Battling Maternal, Infant Death Among San Diego's Black Community

 The Healthy Start program offers the same support after birth.
 Other doulas like Cotton visit moms at home before their first postpartum check-up, which often takes place six weeks after birth.
 The additional attention already helped two black moms get to the hospital for life-threatening issues they didn’t even know they were experiencing.

 Sharavyn said Cotton's continued presence not only assuaged her fears but also helped her achieve a positive birth experience with son, Asir.
 For her first child, Makayla, now 5, Sharavyn had labor induced and reluctantly agreed to an epidural.
 She wanted a drug-free delivery at a birthing center for her son, but needed help getting through the final hours of painful contractions.

 Cotton, Sharavyn and her wife, Nasira, laughed together as they remembered what was then a tense time.

 This year, California passed a new law that requires perinatal health care providers to receive implicit bias training.
 The high rate of maternal death among black women can't be explained by education, income or lack of prenatal care, leading some to believe it's caused by unequal health care.

 "Nas was getting frustrated.
 Nas was just like, 'You know what, I’m going to sit over here.'
 And Sharavyn?
 She was being more than stubborn," Cotton said.

-Cotton said Johnson didn’t show signs of complications, such as hemorrhaging, and the birthing center's midwives didn't raise concerns, so she pushed her on.
-For that, Johnson is grateful.
+Cotton said Sharavyn didn’t show signs of complications, such as hemorrhaging, and the birthing center's midwives didn't raise concerns, so she pushed her on.
+For that, Sharavyn is grateful.

 She now plans to do that for other moms to be.
-Johnson completed doula training at For The Village earlier this month.
+Sharavyn completed doula training at For The Village earlier this month.